IgniteUI/igniteui-docfx/en/components/ripple.md

 ---

 ## Ripple
 <p class="highlight">With the Ignite UI for Angular Ripple directive, you can create a ripple animation effect to give users feedback when they’re trying to click or touch regions that aren’t configured to receive that input.
-Use it to define a relatively positioned element to animate in response to a touch or mouse click.</p>
+Set this directive to a relatively positioned element to create an animation in response to a touch or a mouse click.</p>
 <div class="divider"></div>

 ### Ripple Demo